top of page

 March 8th marks International Women’s Day, and Zonta International joins the global celebration of the social, economic, cultural and political achievements of women.

 Each year the Zonta Club of Corvallis celebrates International Women’s Day by honoring local individuals and organizations who are furthering the Zonta mission in a specific way.
-For Rose Day 2024 the Zonta Club of Corvallis is recognizing and honoring those individuals and organizations in our community making extraordinary efforts to bring awareness to and mitigate the impacts of climate change locally.
+For Rose Day 2025 our Service, Communication and Advocacy Committees have collaborated on a new plan to honor community members who have gone the extra mile to make the world a better place for women and girls.

 Zonta Rose Day